 Stok Palace

 Nestled in the picturesque landscape of Ladakh, the Stok Palace & Monastery stands as a profound reflection of the rich cultural heritage of this remote Himalayan region.
-Located approximately 15 kilometers from the bustling town of Leh, Stok Palace serves as the residential palace of the royal family of King Sengge Namgyal.
-Today, we will […]
+Visitors can also get to see some of the unique collection of crowns, royal attires, and other significant materials inside the palace.

 Namgyal Tsemo